sholafalana/JounalApp/README.md

 Prerequisites

-You will need the following to run this project:
+The following are required to run this project:

     A laptop or desktop machine with internet access Android Studio 3.0.2 Stable Channel (Latest Stable Release)